xtclang/platform/README.md

 ```

 Note: the ./gradlew run task described in this paragraph is not meant as a production way of running
 the platform.
-However, it can be quite handy to use for debugging purses, with "fork=false" in its
+However, it can be quite handy to use for debugging poses with the debug = true flag
-xtcRun configuraiton.
-That way you can just execute the run task from IntelliJ in Debug mode, and
-just step into your executing platform server.

-TODO: ORG_GRADLE_PROJECT_keystorePassword=<your secret password> xec -L ./build/platform/ kernel
+set in the XTC run configuration.

 12. Open the [locally hosted platform web page](https://xtc-platform.localhost.xqiz.it):